 Her's what some in the medical community has to say about how to regrow your hairline and how to regrow edges....

-“The hair around the hairline is finer and more fragile than the hair strands throughout the rest of the scalp,” explains trichologist (hair & scalp specialist) Kari Williams, who works with Brandy (Ray Jay's big sister), Meagan Good, Ava DuVernay (of "When they see us" and more), and Willow Smith.
-She knows her stuff...
-She goes on to say...
+“The hair around the hairline is finer and more fragile than the hair strands throughout the rest of the scalp,” explains trichologist (hair & scalp specialist) Kari Williams, who works with Brandy (Ray Jay's big sister), Meagan Good, and Hollywood actress Ava DuVernay (of "When they see us" and more), as well as Willow Smith.

 “Additionally, the hairs around the hairline are manipulated, brushed, and pulled more than the other hairs, which increases their fragility.”

 [Go To Article: See The Best 4C Edge Control Gel = VIDEO DEMO]

 How To Regrow Edges On Natural Hairlines Fast

 You know the expression you are what you eat.
 External changes can come from your diet, the vitamins you consume, and changes that happen internally, like hormones.
 Maldonado recommends consuming over-the-counter vitamins, saying, "you will see a difference in your hairline after about three months of taking hair-regrowth supplements."
 He adds, "but remember, this difference is more of a filler and helps to strengthen the hair, and help it grow faster."
 If you're looking for major changes in the thickness of your hairline, he says, "the best way to regrow it is by taking supplements or a certain medication prescribed by your doctor."

 Whether or not you're experiencing changes in your hair, a daily multi-vitamin should be part of your regular regimen anyways, as well as an overall healthy diet full of fresh fruits, vegetables, whole grains, lean protein and plenty of water.
 As for additional supplements, Nutroful and Viviscal are among Madonado's favorites, as they are both natural daily supplements.

 Castor Oil Helps Big Time With Edges